farhan-begg/api-proposal-/docs/README.md

 ## Get a specific Order

-Send a GET Request on `http://localhost:3000/orders/:enterIdHere` to recieve the Puppy whose ID you specified.
+Send a GET Request on `http://localhost:3000/orders/:enterIdHere` to recieve the order with ID you specified.

 ## Create a new Order